 Although MRI can find some cancers not seen on than mammogram, it is also more likely to find something that turns out not to be cancer (called a false positive).
 False-positive findings have to be checked out to know that cancer isn’t present, which means coming back for further tests and/or biopsies.
 This is why MRI is not recommended as a screening test for women at average risk of breast cancer, as it would result in unneeded biopsies and other tests in a large portion of these women.

 Because breast MRI is expensive, it often needs to be approved by an insurance company before the scan is done.
-Most private insurance that pays for mammogram screening also will probably pay for MRI for screening tests if a woman can be shown to be at high risk, but it’s a good idea to check first with your insurance company before having the test.
-It can help to go to a center with a high-risk clinic, where the staff can help getting approval for breast MRIs.
+Most private insurance that pays for mammogram screening will probably also pay for MRI for screening tests if a woman can be shown to be at high risk.
+It can help to go to a center with a high-risk clinic, where the staff has experience getting approval for breast MRIs.

 What to expect when you get a breast MRI

 MRI scans can take a long time—often up to an hour.
 For a breast MRI, you have to lie inside a narrow tube, face down, on a platform specially designed for the procedure.
 The platform has openings for each breast that allow them to be imaged without being compressed.
 The platform contains the sensors needed to capture the MRI image.
 It is important to stay very still throughout the exam.

 Lying in the tube can feel confining and may upset people with claustrophobia (a fear of enclosed spaces).
 The machine also makes loud buzzing and clicking noises that you might find disturbing.
 Some places will give you headphones with music to block this noise out.